-There are days where the world will break your heart.
-I don’t mean that you will be sad or disappointed or even angry.
-I don’t mean that your feelings will be hurt or that you will sob into a pillow.
-I don’t mean that you will be so depressed you won’t want to get out of bed or talk to anyone.
+There are days when the world will break your heart.
+I don’t mean you will be sad or disappointed or even angry.
+I don’t mean your feelings will be hurt or you will sob into a pillow.
+I don’t mean you will be so depressed you won’t want to get out of bed or talk to anyone.

-I mean that your heart will break.
+I mean there are days when your heart will break.
 It will bleed out right on the desk, the floor, the kitchen table.
-And the pain in your chest will be so great that you’ll think you cannot bear it.
+And the pain in your chest will be so great you’ll think you cannot bear it.
 And everywhere you look, everything you read, every conversation you have will feel like peroxide being poured onto an open wound.
 I mean that you will not be able to see any future that is habitable, because everything will seem irreparably broken.
 The meanness of the human race will appear beyond comprehension.

-The destructive nature of children, their inhumane treatment of one another, suddenly explains all the world’s woes.
-And you realize that everyone you know is just a child in grown up clothes, with more responsibilities than they are capable of handling, throwing the occasional toddler’s tantrum that is disguised as either righteous indignation or hormonal vicissitudes.
-And that their poor treatment of other humans is exactly the same thing as the oversized playground bully ruthlessly making the younger kids cry with his taunting and name-calling.
+There are days when what you believed to be innocent things will suddenly appear as the opposite of what you thought.
+When the destructive nature of children and their inhumane treatment of one another, suddenly will explain all the world’s woes.
+And you will realize that everyone you know is just a child in grown up clothes, with more responsibilities than they are capable of handling, throwing the occasional toddler’s tantrum that is disguised as either righteous indignation or hormonal vicissitudes.
+And you will understand that their poor treatment of other humans is exactly the same thing as the oversized playground bully ruthlessly making the younger kids cry with his taunting and name-calling.

-The rich getting richer, the greedy greedier, the hard-working even more marginalized.
-The sick, more in debt.
-Meanwhile the insurance companies steal our money, month after month.
-The banks take our houses and then take some more.
-And Congress and our President are impotent to do anything about it.
-Meanwhile they handover our lunch money to the oil companies, the garden itself to Monsanto, and whatever is left to the NRA, you know, for protection.
+There are days when the rich will keep getting richer, the greedy greedier, the hard-working even more marginalized, the sick, more in debt.
+When the insurance companies will continue to steal our money, month after month.
+When the banks will take our houses and then take some more.
+And when Congress and our President will seem impotent to do anything about it.
+Meanwhile they will handover our lunch money to the oil companies, the garden to Monsanto, and whatever is left to the NRA, you know, for protection.

-The world is mean.
+There are days when the world is just mean.
 That is all there is.
 Meanness.
 And the occasional bout of insomnia which shakes us from our chronic slumber of unawareness to acknowledge our inability to do anything about it just before we fall asleep again, exhausted.